apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/index.md

 ---
-title: Basics of data collection
+title: Basics of data extraction
-description: Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in web scraping and data collection.
+description: Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in web scraping and data extraction.
 sidebar_position: 1.2
 category: courses
 slug: /web-scraping-for-beginners/data-collection
 ---

-# Basics of data collection {#basics}
+# Basics of data extraction {#basics}

-**Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in web scraping and data collection.**
+**Learn about HTML, CSS, and JavaScript, the basic building blocks of a website, and how to use them in web scraping and data extraction.**

 ---